 For direct investments, to ensure alignment with the UNGPs and OECD Guidelines, research is conducted by a specialised external provider.
-This research provides an opinion on whether a company is in violation or at risk of violating one or more of the UN Global Compact Principles and the corresponding chapters of the OECD Guidelines and related UN
+This research provides an opinion on whether a company is in violation or at risk of violating one or more of the UN Global Compact Principles and the corresponding chapters of the OECD Guidelines and related UN Guidelines.
+Any violation by a company is considered a material harm.
+The financial product's proportion of sustainable investments in direct lines is not invested in such cases.

-Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating environmental, social and employee matters, respect for human rights, anticorruption and antibribery.
+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery.